Lightning-AI/litgpt/tutorials/convert_hf_checkpoint.md

 # Converting Hugging Face Transformers to LitGPT weights

-By default, the `litgpt/scripts/download.py` script converts the downloaded HF checkpoint files into a LitGPT compatible format after downloading.
+By default, the `litgpt download` command converts the downloaded HF checkpoint files into a LitGPT compatible format after downloading.
 For example,

 ```bash
 litgpt download EleutherAI/pythia-14m